riffquantum/static_brothers_see_cound/README.md

 ### TO DO's
 * Write a BPM setter instrument that can change the global BPM variable at different points in the score
-* Write a good distortion
+* Write a good hansDistortion
 * Write a chorus
 * Write a flanger
 * Write a better delay